chi0600/uml-sequence-diagram-dataset/README.md

 # uml-sequence-diagram-dataset
-Original dataset for the paper "UML Sequence Diagram Generation: A Multi-Model, Multi-Domain Evaluation"
+Original pubilc dataset for the paper "UML Sequence Diagram Generation: A Multi-Model, Multi-Domain Evaluation"